keenan218/sfia2-project/README.md

 For this project we were tasked with deploying a prebuilt flask application.
 Said application consisted of a webpage showing entries from a mysql database, and a backend written in python.
 The deployment of this app required me to utilise most of what I have learnt in the academy up until this point.
 The main technologies used were: Ansible, AWS EC2, AWS RDS, Docker and Docker-Compose, Jenkins, Kubernetes and Terraform.

+## Project Brief
+The project brief specified multiple things we had to adhere to and aim for during the course of this project.
+Some of these main points are listed below:
+* Project must be deployed to a Virtual Machine for testing
+* Project must be deployed in a managed Kubernetes Cluster for production
+* Project must make use of a managed Database solution

 ## Contents

 * [Planning](#planning)